gmr/python-tornado.tmbundle/README.md

 You can install this bundle in TextMate 2 by opening the preferences and going to the bundles tab.
 After installation it will be automatically updated for you.

+If installing via git, simply do a git checkout, then double click on the Python Tornado.tmbundle icon in the finder and choose "Install."

 ## Version Support

 This bundle is only tested in TextMate 2.
 At the time of this commit, it worked in 2.0.0-alpha.9331.
 If you want to make it support more versions of TextMate, pull requests are desired.